Nafir: Africa

 The kakaki trumpet type differs from the shorter nafīr, now found primarily in Morocco, and was probably spread in other ways.
-When the Arabic name nafīr referred to a metal trumpet in the 11th century, būq was no longer understood as a trumpet, but as an animal horn.
-From this time the metal trumpet nafīr may have arrived in the Maghreb on its way along the African Mediterranean coast to al-Andalus.
+When the Arabic name nafīr came to refer to a metal trumpet in the 11th century, būq was no longer understood as a trumpet but as an animal horn.
+From this time, the metal trumpet nafīr may have arrived in the Maghreb on its way along the African Mediterranean coast to al-Andalus.
 The kakaki, on the other hand, could have been introduced from the north through the Sahara, up the Nile via the Sudan, or from the east coast of Africa.
 The Muslim traveler Ibn Battūta (1304–1368 or 1377) first visited Mogadishu on the east coast of Africa at the beginning of the 14th century, coming from Aden.
-He reports seeing a procession of the Sultan there led by a military band with drums (tabl), horns (būq) and trumpets (nafīr).
-At the sultan's palace, this military band (tabl-chāna) played the same instruments, but reinforced by cone oboes (surnāy), based on Egyptian models, while the audience stayed silent.
+He reports seeing a procession of the Sultan there led by a military band with drums (tabl), horns (būq), and trumpets (nafīr).
+At the sultan's palace, this military band (tabl-chāna) played the same instruments, but was reinforced by cone oboes (surnāy) based on Egyptian models, while the audience remained silent.
 In whatever route that oriental trumpets were distributed south of the Sahara, they encountered numerous horns and trumpets already common to sub-Saharan Africa that also served representative purposes, including transverse horns like the phalaphala or long longitudinal trumpets like the wazza.
 The kakaki may have replaced a long wooden ceremonial trumpet which survives among the Hausa in a short version called the farai.

 Nafir from Morocco.
 Brass, 96.5 cm.